-In addition, users are requested, upon their initiative, to report security problems concerning confidentiality and integrity.
+In addition, users are requested, upon their initiative, to report security problems concerning confidentiality and integrity to their national service desk without undue delay.
 If information about such problems is made publicly available, this could have a negative effect on the reputation of the TARGET2 system as a whole.
-Only if the system operator is informed about such incidents can it be ensured that an appropriate communication strategy is in place to reassure financial markets and the public.
+Thus reporting such cases as quickly as possible is essential for ensuring that a meaningful and concise communication can be prepared and possibly other measures reassuring financial markets and the public can be applied.